41 USC 423, as amended

 Violation of the regulation may result in loss of contract awards (or a part thereof), and may result in suspension or debarment from receipt of any federal awards.

 In addition to the clearly stated prohibitions, many persons are now beginning to question whether they may serve as governmental consultants in the development of long-range planning for research and evaluation of proposals.
 In general, the answer is yes.
-Remember -- this regulation only applies to contracts and, although the policy is effective for all contracts, certification is required by you and by the institution only for contracts and contract modifications with a value in excess of $100,000.
-Nonetheless, the best advice is that if you think any activity you are involved in with the government might be subject to these regulations (and therefore might preclude your submitting a proposal under a specific solicitation), ask.
+This regulation only applies to contracts and, although the policy is effective for all contracts, certification is required by the institution only for contracts and contract modifications with a value in excess of $150,000.
+Nonetheless, the best advice is that if any activity involving the government might be subject to these regulations (and therefore might preclude submitting a proposal under a specific solicitation), ask.
 Most governmental officials now expect such questions.

 A copy of this regulation can be obtained from the Office of Sponsored Programs.